 Combining your slides with video content has never been easier.
 You simply select that you’d like to record from your laptop’s camera as you move through your slides.
 Just read what’s on screen and ScreenFlow will embed your talking-head video into your predesigned slides.

 While it’s quick to edit our ums and ahhs in iMovie, if you start the ScreenFlow and quickly start your Keynote/PowerPoint presentation and are happy with your first take, there’s absolutely no video editing.
 None!

 (Use our Screenflow tutorial to get started)

-7. Teachable’s Support Site
+7. Teachable’s support site

 This is a course creation specific tool, but Teachable’s support site is a largely untapped resource holding the answers to all of your questions.

 Whenever we talk about growing your audience for your online course, we stress the importance of building your email list.
-From How to Grow Your Email List, to List Building 101 we’re giving you tactics to build an audience.
+From How to Grow Your Email List to List Building 101 we’re giving you tactics to build an audience.

-BUT essential to this is the ability to collect these email addresses in once place.
+Essential to this is the ability to collect these email addresses in once place.
 That’s where LeadPages comes in.
 The go-to for anyone marketing online, use LeadPages to create a LeadBox, Giveaway, Thank You Page or Landing Page.

 9. Google Forms

 While Google Forms is completely free, it’s easy to overlook their form feature.
 Say you want to survey your audience, or set up a submission form, consider using Google Forms.
 It’s quick to set up a few questions, collect answers in a spreadsheet and link to the form anywhere you want.